 “For the leader, you have to take away the funhouse mirror and you have to realize that talent is scarce,” Buffett said, “and you should take it wherever you can get it.”

 “If you tell me who your heroes are, I can tell you how you’ll turn out,” Buffett joked, but he’s absolutely right.
-Spend time with the right people—the people you aspire to become, the people you admire—and you’ll be better off.
+The people you spend your time with affect who you become, so choose wisely.

 “I’ve been very lucky to have had a dozen or so major heroes, and none of them have ever let me down,” said Buffett.
 “You really want to hang out with people who are better than you are.”